ijanggmu/SimpleProductApi/README.md

 Services: Contains business logic and services for performing product-related operations.
 Models: Defines data models and request/response models used by the API.
 Repositories (Optional): If applicable, contains repositories for data access and interaction with the database.
-Contributing
-Contributions to the Simple Product API project are welcome.
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request on GitHub.

-License
-The Simple Product API project is licensed under the MIT License.
-You are free to use, modify, and distribute the code for both personal and commercial purposes.
-However, attribution to the original project is appreciated.

-Contact
-For questions, feedback, or inquiries about the Simple Product API project, please contact projectmaintainer@example.com.

 Thank you for using the Simple Product API project!
 Happy coding!